michael-steinert/FullStackSpringReactAngular2023/backend/README.md

 - Testcontainers facilitate the following Types of Testing:
   - **Data Access Layer Integration Testing**: use a containerized Instance of a MySQL, PostgreSQL or Oracle Database to test the Data Access Layer Code for full Compatibility -**Application Integration Testing**: run the Application in a short-lived Test Mode with Dependencies such as Databases, Message Queues or Web Servers
   - **UI/Acceptance Testing**: use containerized Web Browsers compatible with Selenium to run automated UI Tests

+## DTO (Data Transfer Object) Pattern

+- DTOs are Objects that carry Data between Processes to reduce the Number of Method Calls
+- DTOs are flat Data Structures that contain no Business Logic.
+They only contain Storage, Accessors and possibly Methods related to Serialization or Parsing
+- A Mapper Component is used to transfer the Data, ensuring that the DTO and Domain Model (i.e. Entity) do not need to know about each other
+- By using DTOs, the System Structure is not exposed to the Client because the Client only gets the Information in the DTO that it needs.
+This allows different Views of the System to be built